 National Numeracy Learning Progression mapping to the NSW mathematics syllabus

 When working towards the outcome MA1-9MG the sub-elements (and levels) of understanding units of measurement (UuM2-UuM5) and understanding geometric properties (UGP2) describe observable behaviours that can aid teachers in making evidence-based decisions about student development and future learning.

-- Access to items around the classroom to measure (books, desks, pencils, chairs, cupboards, toys, etc)
+- items around the classroom to measure (books, desks, pencils, chairs, cupboards, toys)

-- Informal units to measure, such as paper clips, blocks, Unifix cubes, dice, etc
+- Informal units to measure, such as paper clips, blocks, Unifix cubes and dice